 PSST… Don’t forget to download your FREE Business Analyst Documents Template Toolkit at the end of this article !!

-Detailed below are the typical documents a business analyst is expected to create, and they are extensively used throughout the course of a project.
-Each of these documents has a specific template, and it’s part of the overall project documentation.
+Below are the typical documents a business analyst is expected to create.
+These documents are extensively used throughout a project.
+Each has a specific template and is part of the overall project documentation.

 Here are the key documents prepared by Business Analyst (BA):